 - Event demographics: With this data, you can learn about the gender who has done most of the events.

-- Event Per session: This gives us the information about How many times a particular event that has happened in a users session,
+- Event Per session: This gives us information about how many times a particular event has happened in a user’s session.

 Note: You can view and compare the event statistics for a particular day, week and month.

 Google Analytics helps eCommerce store owners with the question- ” How often are your users converting?”

 The Actual conversion points can be discovered using Conversion Events.
 Users can add or remove any conversion events and view app stats.

 For Example, let’s set an event ”view_search_results‘ of health E-Store.

 The event count, which is 62k is the number of users who have viewed what they searched for.